 Fracture Risk Calculators

 A number of medical treatments are available for the management of osteoporosis.
-Treatments aim to strengthen existing bone, help prevent further bone loss and most importantly reduce the risk of broken bones.
+Treatments aim to strengthen existing bone; help prevent further bone loss and most importantly reduce the risk of fracture.

 - Hormone therapy (MHT) including Tibolone

 Bisphosphonates reduce bone resorption by inhibiting osteoclast action as well as increasing osteoclast apoptosis.
 They are effective in reducing vertebral, hip and other fractures.
 Oral bisphosphonates such as alendronate and risedronate may be taken daily, weekly or monthly.
 The intravenous form, zoledronic acid, is given every 12-24 months.